Infineon/mtb-example-xmc-dma-fce/README.md

 ## Design and implementation

 In this example project, the FCE is configured to calculate the CRC-32 of 256 words (each word with 4 bytes).
 A DMA is configured to transfer this data frame from the SRAM to the FCE.
 DMA helps offload the data transfer from the CPU, allowing it to perform other tasks.
 Once the data transfer is complete, the CRC-32 calculated by the FCE is compared with the expected CRC.
-The user LED turns ON indicating that the calculated CRC matches the expected one.
-If there is a CRC mismatch error, the user LED blinks at 2 Hz.
+The User LED turns ON indicating that the calculated CRC matches the expected one.
+If there is a CRC mismatch error, the User LED blinks at 2 Hz.

-**Figure 1.
-Firmware flowchart**
+**Firmware flowchart**

 ![](images/flowchart.jpg)